Run an image once or on a schedule

 From the job overview you can run manual jobs, or pause and resume scheduled jobs.

-Scheduled jobs can be toggled between inactive and active.
-If inactive the job will still build the latest commits (if CI is enabled), however it will not run the build.
+The schedule for cron jobs can be toggled between inactive and active.
+If a job is inactive it will still build the latest commits (if CI is enabled), but it will not run the build.

 Pausing a job will disable CI/CD and, for scheduled jobs, stop it from running on a schedule.